Can’t Meditate? Try This Quick 5-Minute Breathwork Session Instead

 – Ajahn Chah, Buddhist monk & author

-What do you think could happen if you were to dedicate just 5 minutes out of the 1,440 minutes in your day to keep practicing this?
+What do you think could happen if you were to dedicate just 5 minutes every single day to keep this meditation practice going?

 Chances are if you committed to doing this for just 5 minutes every day for 40 days you’d develop the mindset and conditioning necessary to deepen your meditative practice… all just by cultivating breath awareness.